Skip to content

 How much should an e-commerce business spend on ads?

 Most successful e-commerce businesses spend 15-25% of revenue on advertising.
 For a brand doing $100K/month in revenue, that means $15K-$25K in ad spend.
 In the early growth phase (under $500K annual revenue), you may need to spend 25-35% of revenue to build awareness.
 At scale ($5M+ annual), many brands optimize down to 12-18% of revenue while maintaining growth.
-The key metric is not spend as a percentage of revenue but rather your MER (marketing efficiency ratio) — total revenue divided by total marketing spend.
+The key metric isn't spend as a percentage of revenue but rather your MER (marketing efficiency ratio) , total revenue divided by total marketing spend.

 Which ad platform is best for e-commerce?